Iagonorg/mainnet-node-GUI/README.md

 # Introduction
 Welcome to the installation guide for Iagon Storage Node, a desktop application that empowers users to securely store files with ease.
 This document provides step-by-step instructions to help you install and set up Iagon Storage Node on your Windows, Linux, or macOS system.

-# Downloading the Installation Package
+# Download the Installation Package
  Visit https://github.com/Iagonorg/mainnet-node-GUI/releases to download the installation package for your operating system.

 # Installation Steps